Recipes: Styling with CSS

 Note: Make sure the font name is referenced from the relevant CSS, e.g.:

-element, your font will apply to most text on the page.
-Additional CSS can target other elements, such as button
+By targeting the HTML body element, your font will apply to most text on the page.
+Additional CSS can target other elements, such as button or textarea.

 If fonts are not updating following steps above, make sure to replace the existing font-family in relevant CSS.